gbnunes7/rock-paper-scissors-v2/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissors V2

-Welcome to the repository for my Rock-Paper-Scissors game, where the user can play against the computer and keep track of scores.
+Welcome to the repository for version 2 of my Rock-Paper-Scissors game, now built with React.
 This README provides a detailed explanation of the application, its components, and how to get started.

 ## Table of Contents